The-Steambird/charlotte/README.md

 to [UsmDiviner](https://github.com/Senkin219/UsmDiviner) for inspiring me with the key guessing algorithm.

+Note that since version 7.1, Hoyo changed the encryption format of the USM files, so cracking is no longer possible.
 If you have missing keys, pull requests are welcome.

 Disclaimer: This tool is purely for educational purpose and aims to archive already released game content.